tamirscherf/Rat_features_extraction/README.md

 ![](visualization/Body_Angle_Linear_Loss_Validation_Graph.png)

-**This graph shows the difference between tags and predictions of the validation set.
+**This graph shows the difference between tags and predictions of the validation set.**

 ## Folders

--**Train_net:** This folder contains the nets architectures, validation methods, the regression layer and the training function.
+- **Train_net:** This folder contains the nets architectures, validation methods, the regression layer and the training function.

--Data_preparetion: Contains the function for augmentation of the data.
+- **Data_preparetion:** Contains the function for augmentation of the data.

--Tagger: Tagging the data was necessary.
+- **Tagger:** Tagging the data was necessary.
 I built a GUI for tagging data.
-This folder contains the tagger code with an example and further explanations.
+This folder contains the tagger code with an example and further explanaions.

--Predicte: Predicting using two networks in order to minimize execution time.
+- **Predicte:** Predicting using two networks in order to minimize execution time.
 More information below and within the folder.

 ## Using two nets for Minimizing execution time